alekshoi/Sjovett/README.md

-Installasjonsguide:
+Throughout several months, we embarked on a software engineering school project that challenged us to design and develop an innovative application.
+Our task involved integrating three distinct APIs into a cohesive mobile app, resulting in the creation of the project we have extensively discussed.

+This project served as a platform for us to apply our software engineering skills and demonstrate our proficiency in working with APIs.
+Over the course of its development, we meticulously crafted a user-friendly and feature-rich application that showcases the seamless integration of these APIs.

+The primary objective was to leverage the functionalities provided by the APIs to enhance the overall user experience and provide valuable features to our app's target audience.
+Through careful planning, extensive research, and countless iterations, we successfully achieved this goal.

+As a testament to our dedication and perseverance, the resulting app showcases a seamless fusion of technologies, offering a wide range of practical features and a polished user interface.
+We are excited to present the culmination of our efforts and share the outcome of this school project in the form of our remarkable application.

+This is the case we chose: https://in2000.met.no/2023/5-opencase-hav

+Here are some screenshots from the application:

+Installation guide
-     1. Klon GitHub-prosjektet / Unzip prosjektmappen.
+     1. Clone the GitHub project / Unzip the project folder.
-     2. Åpne prosjektet i Android Studio.
+     2. Open the project in Android Studio.
-     3. Naviger deg til README.md.
+     3. Navigate to README.md.
-     4. Kopier de tre nøklene og lim dem inn nederst i local.properties.
+     4. Copy the three keys and paste them at the bottom of local.properties.
-     5. Kopier dependencies og lim dem inn i build.gradle (Module: App).
-Du kan lime over andre dependencies som allerede ligger der.
+     5. Copy the dependencies and paste them into build.gradle (Module: App).
+You can overwrite other dependencies already present there.
-     6. Trykk på Sync Now i meldingen som kommer over kodeboksen.
+     6. Click on Sync Now in the message that appears above the code box.
-     7. Åpne Device Manager, trykk på Create device og velg Pixel 2 med API-level 28.
+     7. Open the Device Manager, click on Create device, and select Pixel 2 with API level 28.
-     8. Start emulatoren, åpne Extended controls (tre prikker over hverandre)
+     8. Start the emulator, open Extended controls (three dots stacked on top of each other).
-     9. Under Location dra kartet til Norge og trykk på et sted langs kysten.
-Trykk på SAVE POINT og deretter Set location.
-    10. Start appen med å trykke på den grønne pilen i menyen øverst.

-legg inn i local.properties:
+     9. Under Location, drag the map to Norway and click on a location along the coast.
+Click on SAVE POINT and then Set location.
+     10. Start the app by clicking on the green arrow in the menu at the top.

+add to local.properties:

     GOOGLE_MAPS_API_KEY = AIzaSyCtUtAv6RFDzClFOc8LbxK5B5cRybtb1KI
     MET_KEY = dc1732ae-a8a0-4dd5-8052-26094bfbca11